TomaszRewak/C-sharp-console-gui-framework/README.md

 }
 ```

-The `IInputListener` interface is not only restricted for classes that implement the `IControl` interface but can also be used to define any custom (user defined) controllers that manage application behavior.
+The `IInputListener` interface is not restricted only for classes that implement the `IControl` interface, but can also be used to define any custom (user defined) controllers that manage application behavior.

 #### Forms